Aztec society: Agriculture

 allowed them to germinate.
 Once they had germinated, they were re-planted on the chinampas.
 This cut the growing time down considerably.

 Aztec farmers could be divided into general laborers and specialists.
 General laborers could be slaves, menial workers, or farm hands, while specialists were responsible for things like choosing the most successful seeds and crop rotations.

-The Aztecs are credited with domestication of the subspecies of wild turkey, Meleagris gallopavo, which is native to this region.
+The Aztecs are credited with domestication of the nominate subspecies of the wild turkey, Meleagris gallopavo gallopavo (South Mexican wild turkey), which is native to this region.

 Warfare

 Aztec armed forces were typically composed of large numbers of commoners with basic military training, who were stiffened by smaller numbers of professional warriors belonging to the nobility.
 The professional warriors were organized into warrior societies and often ranked according to their achievements.

 As the Aztec state was centered on expansion, dominance, and extraction of tribute from other city-states, warfare became the basic dynamic force in Aztec politics, economy, and religion.